 Read on to discover why Paris is such an enthralling city, why it’s so famous, and what sights and scenes are must-sees when visiting the City of Light and Love.

 Paris is famous for its cafe culture, the Eiffel Tower, the Louvre, Notre Dame, the Moulin Rouge, pastries, and fashion.
-Paris is often seen as having beauty, elegance, and as being a boldly romantic city.
+Paris is known for having beauty, elegance, and for being a boldly romantic city.

 The French capital has long been known as the City of Light, with most people thinking this name comes from the twinkling lights of the Eiffel Tower that grace the banks of the Seine at night and the glistening boulevards around the city.